Abibubble/milestone2-harry-potter-quiz/testing.md

 ### Quiz
 * Ensure that when the user has answered 10 questions, the quiz moves to a results page.
-* Ensure that if the user answers 0 questions correctly, they get the bad results page.
+* Ensure that if the user answers 0 questions correctly, they get the galleons results page.
-* Ensure that if the user answers 1 questions correctly, they get the bad results page.
+* Ensure that if the user answers 1 questions correctly, they get the galleons results page.
-* Ensure that if the user answers 2 questions correctly, they get the bad results page.
+* Ensure that if the user answers 2 questions correctly, they get the galleons results page.
-* Ensure that if the user answers 3 questions correctly, they get the bad results page.
+* Ensure that if the user answers 3 questions correctly, they get the remembrall results page.
-* Ensure that if the user answers 4 questions correctly, they get the bad results page.
+* Ensure that if the user answers 4 questions correctly, they get the remembrall results page.
-* Ensure that if the user answers 5 questions correctly, they get the bad results page.
+* Ensure that if the user answers 5 questions correctly, they get the remembrall results page.
-* Ensure that if the user answers 6 questions correctly, they get the good results page.
+* Ensure that if the user answers 6 questions correctly, they get the letters results page.
-* Ensure that if the user answers 7 questions correctly, they get the good results page.
+* Ensure that if the user answers 7 questions correctly, they get the letters results page.
-* Ensure that if the user answers 8 questions correctly, they get the good results page.
+* Ensure that if the user answers 8 questions correctly, they get the letters results page.
-* Ensure that if the user answers 9 questions correctly, they get the good results page.
+* Ensure that if the user answers 9 questions correctly, they get the ticket results page.
-* Ensure that if the user answers 10 questions correctly, they get the good results page.
+* Ensure that if the user answers 10 questions correctly, they get the ticket results page.

 ### Score
 * Ensure that if the user answers a question correctly, their score gets incremented.
 * Ensure that if the user answers a question incorrectly, their score does not get incremeneted.

+* Ensure that if the user answers a question correctly, their progress gets incremented.
+* Ensure that if the user answers a question incorrectly, their progress gets incremeneted.

 ### Timer
-* Ensure the timer counts down from 180 seconds.
+* Ensure the timer counts down from 120 seconds.
 * Ensure that when the user completes the quiz, the timer stops and is cleared.
-* Ensure that if the user doesn't complete the quiz within 180 seconds, an alert shows that time has run out.
+* Ensure that if the user doesn't complete the quiz within 120 seconds, an alert shows that time has run out.
 * Ensure that after this alert, the quiz goes to the relevant results page, depending on the user's current score.

 ### Audio